zoehendershot/dp1-diy-spotify/README.md

 To stop the container:

-    docker stop zzzzz
+    docker stop zzzzzz

 #### Test Your EC2-based API

 Open a browser tab to the IP address of your EC2 instance.
 You should hopefully see a `{"hello":"world"}` message or something similar.

-Go to your `/songs` endpoint to see if you have good results.
+Go to your `/genres` and `/songs` endpoints to see if you have good results.

 ## STEP SIX - Set up and test your Web UI